These Hair Mistakes Are Giving You Split Ends

 You use your hands when rinsing

 To avoid split ends, don’t rough up your hair when you’re shampooing and conditioning.
 “That can create a lot of work for you during detangling, and frizz and flyaways,” says Cairns.
 Brush through once with your wide-tooth comb, then just let the water run down to rinse.
-Avoid these other hair washing mistakes, too.
+Don’t miss these home remedies for dry and damaged hair.

 You rub a towel over wet hair